 Crossing Borders: Migration, Religion, Identities

-Alicia Re Cruz, Mariela Nuñez-Janes, Doug Henry, Andrew Nelson, Adam Dunstan, and Pankaj Jain represent this area.
+Alicia Re Cruz, Mariela Nuñez-Janes, Doug Henry, Andrew Nelson, and Adam Dunstan represent this area.
 Topics covered include the situations of migrants and refugees, religions and cultures of immigrant groups, and experiences of migrants to the United States.
 In this field, students have local access to the people and issues typical of a border state like Texas.

 Lisa Henry, Doug Henry, and Beverly Davenport specialize in this area, which addresses public health, healthcare delivery, indigenous medicine, and the health issues of ethnic minorities, migrants, and/or refugees.
 We are affiliated with UNT Health Science Center at Fort Worth.